OpenEvalProject/evals/manuscripts/elife-73541/v3/manuscript.md

 In order to validate the detection algorithm’s ability to detect real IEDs, we calculated the algorithm’s positive predictive value (precision) against ratings of experienced clinicians (C.A.S. and J.D.R.) on a dataset of 78 random IED detections, including 9 of those that did not pass our post-detection quality assurance steps described in the previous paragraph.
 Algorithmic positive predictive value (precision) was defined as the ratio of the number of true positive detections to the number of total positive detections.
 Cohen’s Kappa was also calculated to evaluate inter-rater reliability against chance.

-## Traveling wave measurement
+### Traveling wave measurement

 In order to measure IED traveling wave speed and direction, we fit a plane to the timings of IED voltage minima, and MUA event times, using ordinary multilinear regression, regularized via the absolute deviation of the signal (Figure 1—figure supplement 4).
 This methodology is described in detail and validated for measuring traveling waves during ictal discharges in Liou et al., 2017.
 Briefly, the regression model for each IED yielded three coefficients, describing the best-fit plane to the timing of IEDs across the UEA in spacetime.
 Traveling wave direction was determined by the gradient direction of the plane and speed was defined as the inverse of that gradient norm.
 Each IED was operationally defined as a traveling wave if its model significantly deviated from a plane with zero slope.
 Statistical significance for this measure was determined by a permutation test in which the model was reevaluated 1,000 times with the microelectrode spatial locations randomly permuted.
 Differences in IED speed across and within participants were tested using a two-way Kruskal-Wallis Test with a participant factor (10 levels; one for each participant) and a signal factor in which the two levels were the speed measurements derived from LFP and MUA.
 Only MUA times from 50ms before and after the median time of the LFP negative peak were included in the regression model (Liou et al., 2017).
 Post-hoc pairwise comparisons were carried out using Dunn’s test (Dunn, 1964).
 The significance criterion was chosen as 0.05 for all of these tests.

-## Directional statistics
+### Directional statistics

 Polar histograms were plotted using 18 bins.
 Circular normal distributions were fit using the circular statistics toolbox (Berens, 2009).
 These distributions defined by two parameters, μ and κ, which describe the central angle and concentration of the distribution, respectively. μ and 1/κ are analogous to the mean and variance parameters that define a standard normal distribution.
 Directional statistics were carried out using modified functions from the circular statistics toolbox (Berens, 2009).
 These modifications were such that statistical significance was evaluated using permutation tests from which p-values were derived by comparing the circular test statistic with a distribution of circular test statistics from 1000 permuted datasets.
 As an example, testing for differences between IED and SD means would involve comparing the test statistic from the true data to a distribution of 1000 test statistics in which the measurement categories were permuted.
 The significance criterion was chosen to be 0.05.
 Hypotheses that within-participant IED propagation directions were non-uniform, were tested with Hermans-Rasson tests of circular non-uniformity, again with 1000 permutations (Landler et al., 2018).

-## Bimodality and sub-distributions
+### Bimodality and sub-distributions

 In order to determine whether two, unimodal distributions better fit the ostensibly bimodal IED and SD distributions we observed, we first fit von Mises Mixture (vMM) Models to overall distributions of IED and SD directions using the Matlab function fitmvmdist (https://github.com/chrschy/mvmdist; Schymura, 2016).
 Overall IED direction distributions were then clustered into two component vMM distributions using the Matlab function cluster.
-We did not observe distributions that appeared to have more than two modes and therefore set an upper limit on the number of hypothesized clusters, h, at two.
-These vMMs yielded three parameters for each sub-distribution, h∈N, such that h≤2: the sub-distribution means, μh , concentration parameters, κh , and probability densities, θh .
+We did not observe distributions that appeared to have more than two modes and therefore set an upper limit on the number of hypothesized clusters, $h$, at two.
+These vMMs yielded three parameters for each sub-distribution, $h\inN$, such that $h\leq2$: the sub-distribution means, $\mu_{h}$ , concentration parameters, $κ_{h}$ , and probability densities, $\theta_{h}$ .

-Rather than assuming these vMM models better fit overall IED and SD distributions, we assessed whether the overall distribution or each vMM sub-distribution better fit the distributions defined by μh and κh .
+Rather than assuming these vMM models better fit overall IED and SD distributions, we assessed whether the overall distribution or each vMM sub-distribution better fit the distributions defined by $\mu_{h}$ and $κ_{h}$ .
 The permutation-based Kuiper tests used to assess goodness-of-fit were carried out as follows.
-We first estimated μh , κh , and θh for both the overall and vMM sub-distributions.
-We then carried out permutation-based Kuiper tests, to compare empirical distributions of 60 randomly sampled IED directions to theoretical circular normal distributions derived from μh and κh from both the original and vMM sub-distributions.
+We first estimated $\mu_{h}$ , $κ_{h}$ , and $\theta_{h}$ for both the overall and vMM sub-distributions.
+We then carried out permutation-based Kuiper tests, to compare empirical distributions of 60 randomly sampled IED directions to theoretical circular normal distributions derived from $\mu_{h}$ and $κ_{h}$ from both the original and vMM sub-distributions.
 We repeated this procedure 1,000 times in order to create a permutation distribution.
 In this way, we were able to measure the extent to which randomly sampled IED angles deviated from theoretical circular distributions defined by the overall and vMM parameters.
-This is akin to cross-validating vM parameters and choosing h corresponding to the highest log-likelihood, yet in a model-free way.
+This is akin to cross-validating vM parameters and choosing $h$ corresponding to the highest log-likelihood, yet in a model-free way.
 Comparing Kuiper test statistics to a permutation distribution, rather than zero (the null hypothesis of a uniform distribution), makes the tests more conservative and allows us to determine whether the distribution cannot be determined to be non-normal (Louter and Koerts, 1970).
 We then defined our circular bimodality index as the minimum difference between the Kuiper test statistic for the overall distribution and each vMM sub-distribution.
 Positive bimodality indices thus indicated that overall traveling wave distributions were better modeled as two vMM sub-distributions, and negative bimodality indices indicated that overall traveling distributions were better modeled as a single von Mises distribution.
 The Matlab functions for implementing these classifications are highlighted in the online code repository.

-## Seizure characterization
+### Seizure characterization

 In order to study the propagation patterns of IEDs relative to seizures, it was necessary to quantify spatial features of SDs and seizure expansion for each recorded seizure.
 These measures have also been described in previous publications (Smith et al., 2020; Schevon et al., 2012; Smith et al., 2020; Smith et al., 2016).
 The ictal wavefront (IW) is the slowly expanding edge of the seizure representing the spatial signature of failure of feedforward inhibition, and therefore defines recruitment of the tissue surrounding an electrode into the ictal core (Schevon et al., 2012).
 This biomarker of seizure recruitment and expansion has thus far only been detected with recordings of multiunit firing rates (Smith et al., 2016), although can also be detected on single microelectrodes by observing widening of action potential waveforms (Smith et al., 2020; Merricks et al., 2015).
 We followed methods from our previous manuscripts to generate multiunit firing rates, that is filtering the broadband data between 300 and 3000 Hz and detecting any peaks larger than the median absolute value of the signal divided by 0.6745 (Quiroga et al., 2004).

 To find seizures, we examined time periods in the microelectrode array recordings that corresponded to the seizure times reported in the clinical monitoring reports and confirmed that the microelectrode array LFP exhibited the characteristic high amplitude, rhythmic discharging associated with seizures.
 We then looked for tonic multiunit firing spreading across the array that would suggest the presence of an ictal wavefront, and phase locked multiunit bursting associated with ictal discharges.
 We detected the ictal wavefront feature of seizures by smoothing the firing rates on each microelectrode with a 250 ms Gaussian kernel and fitting a multilinear regression model to the peaks of these slow firing rate estimates across the UEA (Liou et al., 2017; Smith et al., 2016).
 We detected ictal discharges by detecting peaks in multiunit firing rates, calculated with a 25 ms Gaussian kernel, as we have previously (Liou et al., 2017; Smith et al., 2016).
 We quantified the propagation direction and speed of ictal discharges using the same methods used to determine IED traveling wave speeds and directions, as in Liou et al., 2017.
 IED speeds and directions were measured in a manner that was blinded to each microelectrode array’s recruitment classification.
 We defined the presence of ictal phase-locked firing with a Hermans-Rasson test of circular uniformity on MUA action potential times across microelectrodes relative to the phase of the mean LFP recorded across the UEA, similarly to Schevon et al., 2012.
 Using these measures, we operationally defined two patterns of ictal self-organization, based on observed patterns in these fast and slow spatial features of seizures: ‘recruited’ seizures were operationally defined as those with a significant ictal wavefront multilinear regression model and significant phase-locked multiunit firing (Figure 3—figure supplement 1A-D).
 ‘Penumbral’ seizures were operationally defined as those seizures in which we were unable to detect an ictal wavefront on the microelectrode array (Fig Figure 3—figure supplement 1E-H).
 Similar classifications of adjacent and non-adjacent recruitment have been reported by other groups (Martinet et al., 2015; Schevon et al., 2012).
 For seizures that were associated with secondary generalization, we only included discharges up to the clinically defined point of secondary generalization in order to constrain our study to the dynamics of focal seizure onset and spread.

-## Comparing IED and SD sub-distributions
+### Comparing IED and SD sub-distributions

 Mean firing rates were estimated by binning MUA event times into one-hundred 10 ms bins across microelectrodes.
 For distributions that were determined to be bimodal, we used cluster-based permutation tests to test for differences between median IED waveforms and firing rates between IEDs from the two component vMM distributions for each participant.
 Permutation tests consisted of carrying out t-tests on each sample in the IED waveforms and each bin in the IED firing rates.
 The t-statistics for each sample or bin were then compared to permutation distributions of t-statistics for each sample or bin in which the sub-distribution labels were shuffled.
 If any of these p-values exceeded the specified alpha value of 0.05, we considered that sample significant, and included it with adjacent significant samples in a temporal cluster.
 In order to control for multiple hypothesis testing, we used cluster-based correction over temporal clusters.
 This procedure involved finding the largest temporal clusters of significant samples or bins in the permutation distributions and comparing those clusters to the largest temporal clusters of significant samples or bins in the real data.